We use cookies on this site to enhance your user experience. Do You agree?

 PREPARING THE BIBLIOGRAPHY LIST:

 The author compiles one list of bibliography (Bibliography, Bibliografia, Бібліяграфія) for the entire work.
 The order of bibliographic items should be alphabetical, according to the names of the authors or the titles of collective works.
-Editors of collective works should be marked with an abbreviation in the language consistent with the publication (Ed., Red., Рэд.)
+All editors of collective works and dictionaries should be mentioned and marked with an abbreviation in the language consistent with the publication (ed. / red. / pэд.)
 Before their surname.
 The list should only include works that are referred to or cited in the text.
 Subsequent works should not be numbered/bulleted, each new work should be started with a new paragraph.

 Bibliographic items written in Cyrillic characters in the bibliography must be supplemented by the transliterated variant in accordance with PN-ISO 9: 2000.
 We transliterate automatically at https://www.ushuaia.pl/transliterate/ (PN-ISO 9: 2000 system).
 The transliterated variant should be followed by the original in square brackets.